Resealable Cello Bag FAQs | Interesting Information | Tips & tricks

 Do you have cello bags without the sticky seal?

 When I pull the protective covers off the resealable cello bag adhesive strips I find they are static and stick to me.
-How do I manage this when I have lots of packaging to do?
+How do I manage this?

-You will find our tear-aways a lot less static than some brands, however.
+You will, however, find our tear-aways a lot less static than some brands.

 What are your bank account details so I can make a direct deposit for my order?